Skip to main content Accessibility Statement

 This project brings together universities that already demonstrate strong applied practice in Education for Sustainable Development (ESD) to explore, in collaboration with students and employers, shared approaches for enhancing the development of ‘green skills’ to support employability, graduate outcomes, and the economy's needs.

-The intended impacts of the project are:
+The project aims are:

-1. Evidence of enhanced integration of green skills in HEI curricula
+1. Evidence of enhanced integration of green skills in HEI curricula.

-2. Increased sector-wide understanding of the nexus between ESD, employability and career learning, and green skills;
+2. Increased sector-wide understanding of the nexus between ESD, employability and career learning, and green skills.

 3. Increased recognition of the role of ESD as a contributor to a green economy, by both institutions and policymakers.

-The project will enhance students' employability and graduate careers by foregrounding green skills acquisition.
-Through amended curricula, students would become more aware of the demand for green skills, how to articulate these to employers, and how to apply them within all future roles, following EAUC (2023) that ‘every job is a green job’.
-This project has been co-designed with SOS-UK (Students Organising for Sustainability) and will be delivered closely with them.
-All five university partners already work closely with their Students’ Unions on sustainability, primarily through Responsible Futures, and have existing mechanisms for co-creation and student leadership.
+The project has been co-designed with SOS-UK (Students Organising for Sustainability) and will be delivered closely with them.
+All five university partners already work with their Students’ Unions on sustainability, mainly through Responsible Futures, and have established mechanisms for co-creation and student leadership.

 The project also seeks to inform government policy making in the context of the newly established ‘Skills England’ agency.

-Workstream 1: co-design and deliver student/staff/employer workshops exploring the alignment of ESD, current employability skills commitments, green workforce needs, and green skills.
+Workstream 1: Co-design and deliver student/staff/employer workshops exploring the alignment of ESD, current employability skills commitments, green workforce needs, and green skills.

-Workstream 2: co-creation of guidance on Green Skills, published as a stand-alone guidance document and initially disseminated through a sector-wide webinar.
+Workstream 2: Co-creation of guidance on Green Skills, published as a stand-alone guidance document and initially disseminated through a sector-wide webinar.
 Also to be shared at relevant conferences e.g. EAUC Conference, the PRME UK and Ireland conference, the QAA Conference, and the SOS-UK Student Sustainability Summit.

-Workstream 3: a policy brief outlining the role of HEIs in green skills provision, and how ESD and green skills in HE can contribute to the UK’s net zero mission.
+Workstream 3: A policy brief outlining the role of HEIs in green skills provision, and how ESD and green skills in HE can contribute to the UK’s net zero mission.

-Workstream 4: an academic article, co-authored with students, exploring the related themes and reporting on project outcomes.
+Workstream 4: An academic article, co-authored with students, exploring the related themes and reporting on project outcomes.

 Both are Senior Fellows of the HEA and have shared research interests at the intersection of sustainability and employability.
 Together they convene the Careers and Sustainability Working Group of the UK and Ireland Chapter of the UN Principles for Responsible Management Education initiative.